MacsInSpace/NAPLAN_Installer_Updater/README.md

 ## 📝 Unofficial NAPLAN Installer & Updater

 This repository provides an unofficial, cross-platform, solution for **installing and updating** the **NAPLAN Locked-Down Browser (LDB)** on both **Windows** and **MacOS**.
+I (we) have no official affiliation with Acara, Education Services Australia or any of the developers of the NAPLAN LDB.
+Just trying to help my peers save some time in rolling out the LDB to their fleet of devices in a more efficient manner.

 [For the iOS install, go here!](https://apps.apple.com/au/app/nap-locked-down-browser/id1086807255)